Ahmed-Elgohary1/speech-recognition/README.md

 ## Features

-- Recognizes spoken words and phrases and converts them into text
 - Uses various DSP techniques such as filtering, feature extraction, and classification
 - Customizable to recognize specific words and phrases
 - Includes a user interface for inputting speech and viewing recognized text